CodingNannah/Refactored_Rock_Paper_Scissors_Game/README.md

 I borrowed the ternary operator conditionals code and more from My First Interactive JS Rock, Paper, Scissors Game.
 Following the tutorial, I added arrays to it.

-Problem-solving: There are so many changes in the Tutorial.
-I didn't realize how much we covered since lesson 11 through the current lesson.
-So, I've decided to keep the version without arrays and github a new repository for this new version with arrays.
-I learned how to change the origin for this version here: https://devconnected.com/how-to-change-git-remote-origin/
+Problem-solving: I learned to github a new origin repository without deleting anything here: https://devconnected.com/how-to-change-git-remote-origin/

 Problem unsolved: